What is a Strabismus/Squint?

 For all these reasons, any infant or child with a squint should be examined by an eye specialist.

 What causes a squint?

 There are many causes.
-It may be due to a disorder of a part of the brain controlling eye movements or it may be caused by refractive errors and nerve injuries.
+It may be due to a disorder of a part of the brain controlling eye movements or it may be caused by weak eye muscles, heredity, cataract, and nerve conditions.
 Also, any eye with poor sight tends to squint.